Are you considering to open a spa business? That’s awesome!

 - Professional Licenses: Depending on the services you provide and also your location, license requirements may differ greatly.
-Your personnel may need a cosmetologist license, while a massage therapist will need a specific massage therapy license, for example.
-Check your state's and your city's websites to find out everything you need to know about local requirements for each service your spa offers.
+Most of your personnel may need a cosmetologist license, while a massage therapist will need a specific massage therapy license, for example.
+Make sure to check your state's and your city's websites to find out everything you need to know about local requirements for each service your spa offers.

 - Spa Business Operation License: The standard business license needed to open your spa business.
 You can apply at your state department or the U.S. Small Business Administration by providing your name, business name, and social security number.

 - Certificate of Occupancy: Your local property examination services or government agency can help you do this.
 They'll inspect the premises to make certain that your spa business space is safe and verify that it has the essential water and electrical hookups to operate.

 - Get your TIN: Also called a Tax Identification Number, you can get this 9-digit number by applying straight to the IRS.

 - Find Out Name Requirements: You'll require a spa business name for your spa business plan (more on this later).
 However, some states also have particular requirements for businesses when it concerns names.
 Make certain to check these when naming your new spa business.

 - Building Permits: These permits are handled at the state level and require assessments and approvals for any work that you intend to do to make your spa all set for business.
 Costs can vary, but do not miss this step- it's required by law and important for safety.

 - Spa Business Retail Seller Permit: This lets spa business owners sell retail products in addition to providing services.
 In states that collect sales tax, you'll most likely require a retail seller permit.
 Check the U.S. Small Business Administration or your state's site for more details.

 - EIN: You will require your Federal Employer Identification Number to submit your Federal and state taxes, spa business's payroll, and other documentation.